 - Bioethanol Production – Fermented to produce ethanol, an alternative fuel source.

-Health Benefits of Starch from Cassava Root
+Health Benefits of Native Cassava Starch

 While starch from the cassava root is primarily used as an ingredient, it also offers some health benefits: